MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 This member contains valid data only if the <b>ValidBits.PortType</b> bit is set.

+#### WheaPciExpressEndpoint

+A PCIe endpoint device.

+#### WheaPciExpressLegacyEndpoint

+A legacy PCIe endpoint device.

+#### WheaPciExpressRootPort

+A root port of a PCIe root complex.

+#### WheaPciExpressUpstreamSwitchPort

+An upstream port of a PCIe switch.

+#### WheaPciExpressDownstreamSwitchPort

+A downstream port of a PCIe switch.

+#### WheaPciExpressToPciXBridge

+A PCIe-to-PCI or PCI-X bridge.

+#### WheaPciXToExpressBridge

+A PCI or PCI-X-to-PCIe bridge.

+#### WheaPciExpressRootComplexIntegratedEndpoint

+A PCIe endpoint device that is integrated into the root complex.

+#### WheaPciExpressRootComplexEventCollector

+A PCIe root complex event collector.

 ### -field Version

 A WHEA_PCIEXPRESS_VERSION union that contains the version of the PCIe specification that is supported by the hardware platform.
 The WHEA_PCIEXPRESS_VERSION union is defined as follows: